B. B. King: Early life

 In November 1941, King Biscuit Time first aired, broadcasting on KFFA in Helena, Arkansas.
 It was a radio show featuring the Mississippi Delta blues.
-King listened to it while on break at a plantation.
-A self-taught guitarist, he then wanted to become a radio musician.
+King listened to it while on break at the plantation.
+A self-taught guitarist, he then wanted to be a radio musician.

-In 1943, King left Kilmichael to work as a tractor driver and play guitar with the Famous St. John's Gospel Singers of Inverness, Mississippi, performing at area churches and on WGRM in Greenwood, Mississippi.
+In 1943, King left Kilmichael to work as a tractor driver and play guitar with the Famous St. John's Gospel Singers of Inverness, Mississippi, performing at area churches and on WGRM in Greenwood.
+He served in the U.S. Army during World War II but was released after being ruled as "essential to the war economy" based on his experience as a tractor driver.

-In 1946, King followed Bukka White to Memphis, Tennessee.
+In 1946, he followed his cousin Bukka White to Memphis, Tennessee.
 White took him in for the next ten months.
-King returned shortly afterward to Mississippi, where he decided to prepare himself better for the next visit.
-Two years later, he returned to West Memphis, Arkansas in 1948.
-He performed on Sonny Boy Williamson's radio program on KWEM in West Memphis, where he began to develop an audience.
-King's appearances led to steady engagements at the Sixteenth Avenue Grill in West Memphis and later to a ten-minute spot on the Memphis radio station WDIA.
+King returned shortly afterward to Mississippi where he better prepared himself for the next visit.
+Two years later, he returned to West Memphis, Arkansas.
+He performed on Sonny Boy Williamson's radio program on KWEM in West Memphis where he began to develop an audience.
+His appearances led to steady engagements at the Sixteenth Avenue Grill in West Memphis and later to a ten minute spot on the Memphis radio station WDIA.
 The radio spot became so popular that it was expanded and became the Sepia Swing Club.

-He worked at WDIA as a singer and disc jockey, where he was given the nickname "Beale Street Blues Boy", later shortened to "Blues Boy", and finally to "B. B." It was there that he first met T-Bone Walker.
+He worked at WDIA as a singer and disc jockey where he was given the nickname "Beale Street Blues Boy", later shortened to "Blues Boy" and finally to "B. B." It was there that he first met T-Bone Walker.
 King said, "Once I'd heard him for the first time, I knew I'd have to have [an electric guitar] myself.
 'Had' to have one, short of stealing!"